 Take the time to introduce your pup to a harness.
 There are various sizes available and you can take your pup to be sized for their harness at different pet shops.
 Let your pup wear the harness around the house for a few days to a week prior to trying the leash and walking.
 You’ll soon realize the pup shows no signs of discomfort with the harness and has become acclimated to it.
 At this time a few steps inside the rooms of your home will be an easy introduction to the leash.

 Consider the likeness of treating this pup as your human baby learning it’s first steps.
-Isn’t it nice seeing those first steps where the “baby” doesn’t fall and cry.
+Isn’t it nice seeing those first steps where the “baby” doesn’t fall and cry?
 Calmly encouraging the “baby” with your praise, your obvious rewards are tremendous.
-Time and patience with training your Shih Tzu or Shih Poo to accept their harness and leash will offer bonding and build trust.
+Time and patience with training your Shih Tzu or Shih Poo to accept their harness and leash will offer to bond and build trust.

 PLEASE!
 It all comes under the heading Love.
 A bond and a forever home for your new pup will be your reward.